 from 1970-1982 and as Maryland state senator from 1983-1994, led the 29th Wade-In on Sunday, June 12, 2016

 at the Jefferson Patterson Park and Museum.

-His sneakers were visible until he reached a depth of 44.5 inches last year – up 21.5 inches from the previous year.
+His sneakers were visible until he reached a depth of 31 inches last year – down a little from the previous year attributable to windy conditions.